GeorgeNAL/Static-site-NAL/content/_index.md

 <h4>You look at track & field and think "there has to be more than this."</h4><br>

 Take a look at what we're about.
-Then get in touch with us on IG, Discord or e-mail.
+Then get in touch with us on IG, Discord or e-mail, and [sign up for our e-mails](http://eepurl.com/grB-vn).